LIFEHUBBER

 General365 is a manually curated benchmark for evaluating general reasoning in LLMs across difficult and diverse tasks, with a focus on reasoning over K-12-scope knowledge rather than domain-specialist knowledge.

 The official repository presents General365 as the benchmark release for the paper on general reasoning under high difficulty and diversity, with public questions, variants, model-response formatting, grading code, project links, leaderboard materials, and a Hugging Face dataset link.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is